Remgro: Ownership

-Remgro's stock are divided into two classes i.e. ordinary shares and B ordinary shares.
+Remgro's stock are divided into two classes, i.e. ordinary shares and B ordinary shares.
 The ordinary shares are listed on the JSE under the “Industrials – Diversified Industrials” sector, with the share code: REM.
 The B ordinary shares are all owned by Rembrandt Group.
-As of 30 June 2015, this structure gave Rembrandt Group 42.57% control of Remgro while Public Investment Corporation with 9.63% control.
+As of 30 June 2015, this structure gave Rembrandt Group 42.57% control of Remgro while Public Investment Corporation has 9.63% control.

+As of 2024, retail investors have 45% ownership in the company, while institutions own 29% of the company.
+50% of the business is held by the top 23 shareholders.

 Governance

-Remgro is governed by a twelve-person Board of Directors with Johann Rupert serving as the Chairman of the group and Jannie Durand as the CEO.
+Remgro is governed by a twelve-person Board of Directors with Johann Rupert serving as the chairman of the group and Jannie Durand as the CEO.